dragan-nikolic/vscode-copilot/mexico/SETUP.md

 - Reimport scripts: Right-click folder > Reimport

 ### Compilation Errors?
-- Ensure Unity version is 2021.3 LTS or newer
+- Ensure Unity version is 6.3
 - Check that .NET Standard 2.1 is selected in Player Settings
 - Close and reopen Unity if assembly definitions aren't recognized